markpluslabs/react-markplus/dev-notes.md

 - Replace mermaid with lightweight alternatives
 - Make an app for ebook authoring
 - Create a VS Code extension
+- Create a Chrome extension for GitHub markdown rendering
+- Create a browser extension for email authoring
 - Close most GitHub issues
 - bug: all components have the same className
   - Just generate uniq id for them